About

 Toni is the author of Families in the Digital Age, an adjunct research fellow with the Australian Centre for Christianity and Culture, at Charles Sturt University and a former Associate with the Centre for Responsible Technology at The Australia Institute.

-Toni was born in Durban, South Africa, grew up on Gadigal land/Sydney, lives.
-She lives and works between the lands of the Kaurna people in Adelaide and Ngunnawal-Ngambri country in the Australian Capital Territory.
+Toni was born in Durban, South Africa, grew up on Gadigal land/Sydney and raised a family in Canberra.
+She lives and works on the lands of the Kaurna people in Adelaide.